avabellaw/shark-quiz/readme.md

 ### Surface Plane

-I decided to use the fonts
+I decided to use the fonts "Jolly Lodger" and "Itim".
+They are playful fonts that fit the aesthetic and are ideal for younger audiences.

+I added the @font-faces from Google's API to the end of my CSS.

 As sharks are creatures of the sea, I will be using a colour theme consisting primarily of blue.
 I will also use an image or gif for the background of the webpage.